awesomephant/notes/_posts/2018-01-31-design-studio.md

 The general feeling seems to be that DesignStudio work for _the man_, which doesn't bring them a lot of sympathy among art students - we're on the receiving end of the gig economy and rising rents created by "loved brands" like Deliveroo and Airbnb.

+In the context of the Beat case study, they talk about how "red buses and yellow cabs" are being replaced by tech companies as if that's a natural development.
+Of course, the reason those older forms of public transport are struggling is because they are heavily regulated and rely on unionised workers, while [venture-funded companies](https://www.crunchbase.com/organization/taxibeat) like Beat and Uber do everything in their power to [avoid regulation](https://www.theguardian.com/technology/2017/mar/03/uber-secret-program-greyball-resignation-ed-baker) and [keep workers from organising](http://www.independent.co.uk/news/business/news/uber-driver-threatened-by-senior-manager-for-establishing-union-a6720146.html).

 The way they talk about "engaging with consumers" and "making positive change in the world" with "likeminded companies" seems disingenous to a lot of people.
-I'd argue that "telling positive stories" (as they talk about in the Premier League case study) is a fancy way of "lying to people".
+I'd argue that "telling positive stories" (as they talk about in the Premier League case study) sounds very similar to "lying to people".

 At least they're not making ads to get poor kids to join the army [like these assholes](http://www.karmarama.com/work/this-is-belonging/).